-Figure 27.
+Figure 16.
 Login screen

 Once you have access to a KVM station, you can switch to any of the connected computers provided your security profile allows access to that computer.
 To connect to a computer, you can use the "Direct CPU Connect" keyboard command or the "Computer select" menu.

-(See Table 3)
+(See Table 1)

 To access the "Computer select" menu, press and release the left [Ctrl] key, then press the [Esc] key.
-The computer select menu shown in Figure 28 will display.
+The computer select menu shown in Figure 17 will display.
 Use the up/down arrow keys and the page up/page down keys and select the computer to switch to and press [Enter].
 You will be immediately connected to that computer and a connection status messages will display providing information about the connection between the KVM station and the computer.
-Figure 19 show examples of the connection status messages that are displayed when connecting to a computer.
+Figures 18, 19, and 20 show an example of the connection status message that is displayed when connecting to a computer.

+Computer select menu

+- 1 Mail server

-1 2 Computer select menu Mail Server NT Server 1 1 Status Mail server Connection successful to NT server On Admin
+- 2 NT Server 1

-3 NT Server 2
+- 3 NT server 2

-4 NT Server 3
+- 4 NT server 3

-5 Inventory Status Control Room 3
+- 5 Inventory 1

+- 6 Inventory 2

-6 7 Inventory Sales domain Connection failed
+- 7 Sales

-8 Computer 8 to Mail server
+- 8 Marketing

-9 Computer 9
+- 9 Engineering

-10 Computer 10 On Richard
+- 10 Computer 10

-11 Computer 11
+- 11 Computer 11

-12 Computer 12
+- 12 Computer 12

-13 Computer 13
+- 13 Computer 13

-14 Computer 14 Status Mail server
+- 14 Computer 14

-15 Computer 15 Disconnected
+- 15 Computer 15

-16 Computer 16 From payroll
+- 16 Computer 16

-( On Sharon